Japanese Gilt Traveling Shrine of Seated Kannon

 $75

 The simple exterior of even black lacquer that encases this 19th-century Japanese traveling shrine belies the splendor within.
 The hinged doors open to reveal an intricately carved gilt figure of the bodhisattva Guanyin, known in Japanese Buddhism as Kannon.
-Described as the "Buddha of Infinite Compassion," Kannon is the embodiment of mercy and makes himself available to all who call upon him with all their mind.
+Described as the "Buddha of Infinite Compassion," Kannon is the embodiment of mercy, available to all who call upon her.

 Kannon is depicted here seated in the diamond position upon a double lotus plinth, set above a stepped base.
-Backed by a leaf-form nimbus carved with swirling clouds, he sits in focused meditation with his right hand held in the abhaya mudra, a gesture of comfort, blessing, and protection.
+Backed by a leaf-form nimbus carved with swirling clouds, she sits in focused meditation with her right hand held in the abhaya mudra, a gesture of comfort, blessing, and protection.

 This petite Japanese shrine was likely acquired by a Buddhist follower on a religious pilgrimage.
-Devotees would often return home with a traveling shrine as a memento of their journey or would donate them to a temple as an expression of religious devotion.
+Devotees would often return home with a traveling shrine as a memento of their journey.

 Additional Dimensions: